farmOS/farmOS/docs/development/module/roles.md

         delete all: true
 ```

-Example settings to define a "Farm Harvester" role with these limitations:
+Example settings to define a "Harvester" role with these limitations:

 * View all log entities.
 * Only create harvest logs, update harvest logs, and delete own harvest logs.